Firestar (Marvel Comics): Spider-Man Loves Mary-Jane

 Firestar appeared in Spider-Man Loves Mary Jane.
 In the initial Firestar story, Mary Jane watched Spider-Man and Firestar battling crime together and became very jealous.
 In subsequent issues, Firestar expressed a true romantic interest in Spider-Man.
 The Firestar story arc took place in issues #16-20 of the series and was compiled in digest format as Spider-Man Loves Mary Jane, Vol. 4.
 Also, Iceman appears in a few pages of the final issue of the story arc, showcasing a rare comic-book moment in which the "Spider-Friends" are shown together.

 Ultimate Marvel

 Brian Michael Bendis, writer of Ultimate Spider-Man, revealed his intentions to have the Ultimate Marvel version of Firestar appear in the book in an interview on Comic Book Resources on July 20, 2007.
 Bendis further stated he had spent 120 issues working toward this and making it an "organic" event and not something "I pulled out of my ass".

-Ultimate Firestar makes her debut in Ultimate Spider-Man #118, when Liz Allan claims to be suffering from some bizarre ailment shortly after kissing the Human Torch, and at the close of the issue catches fire while at a beach party with her friends.
-In the final moments of the story, Liz's body becomes a living mass of flames, signaling her transformation into what could be considered Ultimate Firestar.

-The next issue (#119) deals with Liz as she tried to come to grips with her powers.
-The Human Torch is forced to deal with a call from the Fantastic Four, while Shadowcat is grounded, leaving only Iceman and Spider-Man able to go after Liz, an homage to the Spider-Man and His Amazing Friends television series.
-After some friendly banter, Magneto shows up, asking Liz to come with him so that he can take her to her biological father.
-Unsure of what to do, Liz goes home to confront her mother who reveals that her uncle Frank is in fact her real father.
-Magneto and the X-Men, summoned by Spider-Man, then show up asking Liz to side with one of them.
-Liz chooses neither and flees to Mary Jane's house.
+This version of Firestar is Liz Allan, who is revealed to be a mutant with fire-based abilities.